LucasHamera/raytracer.cs/README.md

 TODO
 --------
 - ~~Reimplementation~~
-- Support for multicorrings,
+- Support for multiple cores,
-- Support for batch multicorrings,
+- Support for multiple cores in batch mode,
-- Support for SSE introduces,
+- Support for SSE instructions,
-- Support for AVX introduces,
+- Support for AVX instructions,
 - Improved performance after each release.

 Benchmarks